Completed: Shuga Botswana Initiative

-Shuga is a TV drama series that follows the lives and loves of a group of young students living in Nairobi, Kenya and Lagos, Nigeria.
-Produced by MTV Networks Africa in association with The MTV Staying Alive Foundation, through a partnership with PEPFAR (U.S. President’s Emergency Plan for AIDS Relief), The Partnership for an HIV-Free Generation (HFG), Governments of Kenya and Nigeria, the TV series was funded extensively by the U.S. Government through PEPFAR for use in youth HIV prevention efforts.
+Shuga is a TV drama series that follows the lives and loves of a group of young students living in Sub-Saharan Africa.
+Shuga Series 1 & 2 were filmed and based in Kenya and produced by MTV Networks Africa, in association with The MTV Staying Alive Foundation, through a partnership with PEPFAR (U.S. President’s Emergency Plan for AIDS Relief), The Partnership for an HIV-Free Generation (HFG), Governments of Kenya.
+The TV series were funded for use in youth HIV prevention efforts globally.
 Shuga Radio, the companion to the TV series developed to target rural youth, was produced with funding from UNICEF and adds an important element to the Shuga package.

 Shuga Initiative Objectives:

-Support the HIV prevention goals of Governments of Kenya, Botswana and Nigeria by integrating Shuga into their current HIV prevention service portfolios
+Support the HIV prevention goals of Governments of Botswana by integrating Shuga into their current HIV prevention service portfolios

 Increase the uptake of HIV prevention programs and services, with specific focus on HIV Testing and Counseling (HTC), Voluntary Medical Male Circumcision (VMMC) and on Prevention with Positives (PwP)

-Increase the HIV risk perception of youth in Kenya, Botswana, Nigeria through increased knowledge of HIV prevention strategies
+Increase the HIV risk perception of youth in Botswana through increased knowledge of HIV prevention strategies

 Increase the knowledge of HIV prevention strategies, including partner reduction and VMMC